USAFA-ECE/ece382/docs/Assignments/project.md

 - Add comprehensive comments throughout your code.
 Emphasize the importance of thorough commenting.
 - Execute turns using tachometers for Level 1 without introducing delays or loops.
 - Strictly avoid delays, loops, waits, or sleeps in your Interrupt Service Routines (ISRs).
-A deduction of 5 points per level will be applied if such delays or loops are present.
+Deductions of 5 points per level will apply if delays or loops exist within the ISR.
 For example:

 ```C
 void Controller(void){          // called every 1 ms